-Located on the outskirts of campus, the 65,000-square-foot annex holds a state-of-the-art research facility that houses SIU’s Center for Fisheries, Aquaculture and Aquatic Sciences.
+Located on the outskirts of campus, the 65,000-square-foot annex holds a state-of-the-art research facility that houses the Aquatic Research Laboratory and Saluki Aquarium, part of SIU’s Center for Fisheries, Aquaculture and Aquatic Sciences.

-“The research in fisheries, aquaculture and aquatic sciences goes far beyond what most people would think about in relation to fish,” said Andy Coursey, researcher and manager of the massive facility.
+“The research in fisheries, aquaculture and aquatic sciences goes far beyond what most people would think about in relation to fish,” said Dr. Ed Heist, acting director of the massive facility.
 “We have graduate and undergraduate researchers who come in and do research projects.
 SIU’s marine biology program sends students over to study our starfish and crabs.
 The behavioral analysis and therapy programs come here to work with octopus and zebrafish to learn more about cognitive development, autism and behavioral psychology.”

 He added: “We have a major project currently going on researching the federally endangered pallid sturgeon species.
 This facility is used by many disciplines, and we are proud of it.”

-The building has 17,000 square feet of aquatic research space, significantly more than most other universities.
-The Saluki Aquarium measures 7,000 square feet, while the Wetlab production facility is slightly larger, at 10,000 square feet.
+The center has 17,000 square feet of indoor aquatic research space, significantly more than most other universities.
+The Aquatic Research Laboratory and Saluki Aquarium measures 7,000 square feet, while the Wetlab production facility across the street is slightly larger, at 10,000 square feet.